Ella Cinders (film): Production background

-Portions of the film take place on the sets of a movie studio, and so many regulars at First National Studios appear in the film.
+Portions of the film take place on the sets of a movie studio, so many regulars at First National Studios appear in the film.
 The film's director, Alfred E. Green, appears in the film as the director of the film being shot as Ella runs through the studio.
-Harry Langdon also makes a cameo in the film as a famous film comedian.
+Harry Langdon also makes a cameo in the film as a famous film comedian who is being directed by a young Frank Capra.

 The character of George Waite/Waite Lifter was a parody of real-life football star Red Grange, who likewise played at the University of Illinois and worked as an iceman during the offseason.

 This was the last time that Moore and Hughes starred together in a film, having previously played the leads in The Huntress (1923), Sally (1925), The Desert Flower (1925) and Irene (1926).

 Status and home media

-Copies of Ella Cinders are preserved at the UCLA Film and Television Archive and the Library of Congress.
+Copies of Ella Cinders are preserved at the UCLA Film and Television Archive, George Eastman Museum and the Library of Congress.